robinboncoeur/Art/docs/writing/2DE-1stEd.md

 It was such a small word for something that held everything in place.

-If I gave on it—even just a little, just this once—I knew it wasn’t going to stay small.
+If I gave on it — even just a little, just this once — I knew it wasn’t going to stay small.
 This was a design change.
 We tested even tiny design changes back in Victoria.
 And this wasn’t small.

 It felt dressed up as something minor.